jinyus/related_post_gen/readme.md

 <h3>Must:</h3>

 -   Parse json at runtime
--   Not hardcore number of posts
+-   Not hardcode number of posts
 -   Support up to 100 tags
 -   Use a stable release of the compiler/runtime
 </details>